bogdanf555/compileFaster/README.md

 ## Description

-The main reason I created this script is that I always compile c programs in a safe manner and it takes some time to always rewrite the gcc command in this mannner, using the flags "-Wall -Wextra" and also all the time I preffer the binary file to be named after the main source file so I also always include "-o name_of_source_file".
+The main reason I created this script is that I always compile c programs in a safe manner and it takes some time to always rewrite the gcc command in this manner, using the flags "-Wall -Wextra" and also all the time I preffer the binary file to be named after the main source file so I also always include "-o name_of_source_file".

-Therefore this script is using this flags by default and as a consequence the first provided source file will give the name of the executable file.
-Also you can specify additional gcc flags to be used in compilation and multiple source files.
+Therefore this script is using these flags by default and as a consequence the first provided source file will give the name of the executable file.
+Also you can specify additional gcc flags to be used in compilation and also multiple source files.

 ## Installation